zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 The arithmetization of all the operations of the schemes allowed us to obtain the full arithmetization of a bootstrapped NAND gate for both FHEW and TFHE schemes [repo].
 Such operation is constructed on top of the functional bootstrapping of those schemes as explained in our previous blog post [previous blog post].

 The Circom compiler can generate and optimize the number of R1CS constraints for a given circuit.
 However, the large parameters that those FHE schemes require for a level of 128 bits of security, and the memory requirements of Circom, make it quite challenging to compile the NAND gate circuit with the real parameters.
-By following a modular approach and understanding how constraints scale with the parameters, we were able to estimate the number of constraints generated for a boostrapped NAND gate in each of the two FHE schemes:
+By following a modular approach and understanding how constraints scale with the parameters, we were able to estimate the number of constraints generated for a bootstrapped NAND gate in each of the two FHE schemes:
 - FHEW: 2.5 billion constraints.
 - TFHE: 1.5 billion constraints.